radam9/CS50x/README.md

 # CS50x - Introduction to Computer Science

-The repository contains the project and problem sets for Harvard's CS50x 2020 course.
+The repository contains the projects and problem sets for Harvard's CS50x 2020 course.

 ## Contents: